Kleidous Agoge — Procession of the Key

 You can find the full ritual script here.

-Day Two: Devotional Writings
+Day Three: Devotional Writing

 We invite you to write a devotional piece based on the themes and observances of the festival.